oganm/toSource/README.md

 * **getGemmaAnnot:** Given a gemma id, downloads the annotation file.
 I'll try to add a way to get gemma id-geo id matchings.
 * **gemmaAnnot:** Annotates an ExoressionSet object.
 Commonly the output of pre-processing functions like `rma`.
 Outputs to a data frame and/or to a file.
 Output is invisible when writing to file.

+**matchFiles:** Compares the files in two folders to see if they have the same content using md5sums.
+Useful when meddling with CEL files of questionable sources...

 **ogbox:** stuff and things